10 Questions to Ask a Realtor

 A listing agent will typically charge 5% to 6% of a home’s sales price as commission, which they’ll split 50–50 with the buyer's agent.
 For a $440,000 home, that means you could pay between $22,000 and $26,400 in commission charges.

 While 5–6% is standard, you can also find a great listing agent through a low-commission real estate company for as little as 1% to 2%.
-For instance, our friends at Clever can help you find a listing agent for a pre-negotiated commission of 1%.
-At that rate, you could save as much as $8,800 on commissions for a $440,000 home sale.
+For instance, our friends at Clever can help you find a listing agent for a pre-negotiated commission of 1.5%.
+At that rate, you could save thousands of dollars on a home sale.

 2. How much is my house worth?